-4.1.4.2.
-Search Committees
+4.1.9 Search Committees

-4.1.4.2.1 Search committees that recommend to the departmental chair are established by the department or by the departmental chair with departmental approval.
+- 4.1.9.1 Search committees that recommend to the departmental chair are established by the department or by the departmental chair with departmental approval.
 Search committees that recommend to the DPC are established by the DPC, with departmental approval.

-4.1.4.2.2 All meetings of search committees shall be held on campus.
+In departments where search committees make recommendations directly to departmental chairs, no reviewing group or persons may substitute their judgment for that of a search committee on matters relating to the professional qualifications of the individual involved, i.e., the individual's ability to fulfill adequately the professional requirements of the position.
+In cases where search committees make recommendations to hire a candidate for a position whose rank along the tenure track must be confirmed by a specific departmental unit, the departmental promotion and tenure committee shall determine whether or not the candidate is eligible to hold the recommended rank.
+If this is a joint appointment, at this time the "base" departmental unit of the faculty member must be determined (see section 3.10). - 4.1.9.2 All meetings of search committees shall be held on campus.
 Every member of an academic department must be notified in writing of all meetings and agenda items of the search committee.
 The announcement should clearly state the time and place of the meeting and it should become a part of the department's permanent records.
-All department members who so desire may present their views before the committee.

-4.1.4.2.3 The minutes of the search committee should record all persons in attendance at the meeting and all members absent.
+All department members who so desire may present their views before the committee. - 4.1.9.3 The minutes of the search committee should record all persons in attendance at the meeting and all members absent.
 A record should be kept of each personnel action considered; however, this should not include individual comments.
 The written record should state that the search committee formally considered the personnel action.
-The minutes should show the vote (the number of affirmative and negative votes) on each action, but not the votes of individual members of the committee.

-4.1.4.2.4 All minutes of search committee action must be approved and, if necessary, modified by a majority of the assembled committee.
-Such action will normally take place at the next meeting of the committee except that, following the last meeting of the committee in a given academic year, the recorder shall be responsible for gaining the approval of the minutes from the voting members of the committee.

-4.1.4.2.5 A permanent file of all minutes of the search committee shall be maintained in each department office.
-In addition, the paper ballots for each vote should be kept in sealed, labeled, and dated envelopes.
+The minutes should show the vote (the number of affirmative and negative votes) on each action, but not the votes of individual members of the committee. - 4.1.9.4 All minutes of search committee action must be approved and, if necessary, modified by a majority of the assembled committee.
+Such action will normally take place at the next meeting of the committee except that, following the last meeting of the committee in a given academic year, the recorder shall be responsible for gaining the approval of the minutes from the voting members of the committee. - 4.1.9.5 A permanent file of all minutes of the search committee shall be maintained in each department office.
+In addition, the paper ballots for each vote should be kept in sealed, labeled and dated envelopes.
 Nothing in these guidelines shall violate the confidentiality of the search committee minutes.
 All motions must be phrased in the affirmative.

-4.1.4.2.6 Guidelines concerning the roles and responsibilities of the Equal Opportunity Associate (EOA) are specified in the EPA Affirmative Action Plan.